-CCHA must ensure that persons with disabilities have full access to the CCHA's programs and services.
-This responsibility begins with the first inquiry of an interested family and continues through every programmatic area of the HCV program.
+The CCHA must ensure that persons with disabilities have full access to the CCHA's programs and services.
+This responsibility begins with the first contact by an interested family and continues through every aspect of the program.

-The PHA will ask all applicants and participants if they require any type of accommodations, in writing, on the intake application, reexamination documents, and notices of adverse action by the CCHA, by including the following language:
+The CCHA will ask all applicants and participants if they require any type of accommodations, in writing, on the intake application, reexamination documents, and notices of adverse action by the CCHA, by including the following language:

-"If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact the Corpus Christi Housing Authority at (361) 889-3300.housing authority."
+"If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact the housing authority."